tylerstanczak/CP4I-Multus/Deploy Operations Dashboard.md

 # Deploying Operations Dashboard with CP4I
-To enable tracing for capabilities and runtimes, first deploy an ``Operations Dashboard`` (OD) capability
+To enable tracing for capabilities and runtimes, first deploy an ``Operations Dashboard`` (OD) capability by following the instructions in the link below.

 [IBM Documentation - Deploying Operations Dashboard](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.1?topic=configuration-installation)